kdcloudy/CineSense-V1/README.md

 # CineSense
-an web app project for my university
+a web app project for DBMS